 - How long do symptoms usually last?

-- Does my child need medication?
-If so, is there a generic alternative to the medicine you're prescribing me?
+- Does my child need medicine?
+If so, is there a generic option to the medicine you're recommending?

 - What can I do to make my child feel better?